adobe/helix-rum-enhancer/README.md

 - `dialog` for dialog elements, or parent containers that are fixed positioned and have a positive high z-index
 - `.block-name` for Helix blocks
 - `header`, `footer`, `nav`, `aside`  for main site structure
+- `#id` as a fallback, if a container ID is available

 `element` is
 - `button` for buttons, or links that look like buttons (e.g. with a class `button` or `btn` or `cta`)